nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

   - Sensitive
   - Superseded

-- **If any of the following conditions occur, the registration MUST be halted and an error returned to the consuming system**:

-  - the patient is recorded as deceased
-  - the patient's record has a PDS flag shown above
-  - the patient's record could not be found on PDS
-  - the connection to PDS could not be made

 #### Local system registration requirements

 Before registering the patient record on the local system, the provider SHALL check the practice patient index for matching patients using NHS number, and then: